-- 1. Divide the girls into teams.
+Divide the youth into teams.
 Engineers work both individually and in teams.
-This particular challenge will be completed in a team. - 2.
-Explain to the girls that they are trapped on a desert island and only have a few materials available to them.
-They must build a raft so they can escape the island, and to ensure that the raft is sturdy enough, they must test it out by putting it into the water and testing how much weight it can hold. - 3.
+This particular challenge will be completed in a team.

+- 1. Explain to the youth that they are trapped on a desert island and only have a few materials available.
+They must build a raft to escape the island, and to ensure that the raft is sturdy enough, they must test it out by putting it into the water and testing how much weight it can hold. - 2.
 Note: the supplies list is a suggestion.
-Whatever supplies you use, ensure that all teams have the exact same supplies. - 4.
-Encourage the girls to brainstorm their ideas first before beginning to build.
+Whatever supplies you use, ensure that all teams have the same supplies.

+Encourage the youth to brainstorm their ideas first before beginning to build.
 There are no wrong suggestions when brainstorming, and nobody can say anything negative about anybody else's ideas.
-So come up with as many crazy ideas as you can!
-Once the team has brainstormed, they can come up with a plan for their raft.
+So, come up with as many crazy ideas as you can!
+Once the team has brainstormed, they can devise a plan for their raft.

 - a container filled with water for testing the rafts in

-- towels to clean up with
+- Let towels to clean up with

 - □ 10 drinking straws

 - 2 craft sticks

 - □ 3 pipe cleaners

 - 1 square sheet of aluminum foil

 - □ string

 - masking tape

 - coins or other objects to weight test the finished

-- 5. Note: you could hold off on releasing supplies to each group until they show you that they have a design plan.
+- 3. Note: you could hold off on releasing supplies to each group until they show you they have a design plan.

-- 6. Have the teams build their rafts and test them.
+- 4. Have the teams build their rafts and test them.
 Set a time limit to complete the activity so all rafts can be tested together.

-- 7. Encourage the girls to use the engineering process:
+- 5. Encourage the youth to use the engineering process:

-Design \rightarrow 2.
-Build \rightarrow 3.
-Test \rightarrow 4.
+Design $\rightarrow$ 2.
+Build $\rightarrow$ 3.
+Test $\rightarrow$ 4.
 Redesign/Change